ElectroBlocks/docs/docs/lessons/highfive.md

 ![step4](../assets/highfive/step4.jpeg)

 5\.
 Connect a wire from (39, E) to the ground wire on the servo.
-On these servos the ground wire is brown.
+On these servos, the ground wire is brown.

 ![step4](../assets/highfive/step5.jpeg)

 6\.
 Connect a wire from (40, E) to the power wire on the servo.
-On these servos the power wire is red.
+On these servos, the power wire is red.

 ![step4](../assets/highfive/step6.jpeg)

 7\.
 Connect a wire from (42, E) to the data on the servo.
-On these servos the power wire is orange.
+On these servos, the data wire is orange.

 ![step4](../assets/highfive/step7.jpeg)